ntxess/Rampage/README.md

-# Rampage
+# Simple Engine 2
-Fork of the simple game engine with new additions, structural changes
+Fork of the original simple game engine with new additions and structural changes